umbraco/UmbracoDocs/README.md

 Or check out the source at: [https://github.com/umbraco/UmbracoDocs.Preview](https://github.com/umbraco/UmbracoDocs.Preview).

 Once installed, navigate to your local clone of the UmbracoDocs repository and run the command `umbracodocs`.
-This will start a local webserver (the URL will be shown), which you can open in your browser and view the rendered documentation.
+This will start a local webserver that's listening on `http://localhost:5000` and `https://localhost:5001` by default (the actual URLs will be shown), which you can open in your browser to view the rendered documentation.

 # Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/umbraco/UmbracoDocs/issues) [![GitHub contributors](https://img.shields.io/github/contributors/umbraco/UmbracoDocs.svg)](https://GitHub.com/umbraco/UmbracoDocsgraphs/contributors/)
 We :heart: valuable contributions from everyone who is willing to help.
 It does not matter to us if it's something trivial like correcting spelling mistakes, raising an issue or writing a tutorial!
 Every little bit of help counts and it all helps make Umbraco easier to use, for everyone.